Where we work

 Our annual report

-Five facts to explain why this landlocked country is one of the poorest in the world.
+Here are five facts to explain why this landlocked country is one of the poorest in the world.

-This is why many people rely on international agencies like Concern.
-Since 2005, Concern has been delivering a health, food security and education programme in the Tahoua region.
+Concern has worked in Niger since 2003, and since 2005, we have been delivering a health, food security and education programme in the Tahoua region.
 This includes preventing malnutrition by strengthening the healthcare system and providing training and support in the form of medicine, therapeutic food and equipment.
 Concern has also supported the Ministry of Public Health to manage and prevent severe acute malnutrition among vulnerable children.

 But it is not just about providing support when people are in need.
 Concern is working to ensure that the people of Niger also look forward to a healthy and resilient future.
 This includes working with the most vulnerable families to enable them to successfully grow their own food and help them find alternative ways to earn a living.